usnistgov/jarvis/jarvis/vasp/README.rst

 joptb88vdw.py

-    high-throughput script for OptB88vdW functional, change the user_incar_dict on top to integrate any pther functional, examples given for LDA and PBE
+    high-throughput script for OptB88vdW functional, change the user_incar_dict on top to integrate any other functional, examples given for LDA and PBE

 tools